KlZOnmyway/DevConnector/README.md

 This web application is a MERN based social APP targeting at implementing basic functions of profile sharing, short literal blog posting and comment.
 The content follows the [Udemy course](https://www.udemy.com/course/mern-stack-front-to-back/).

 ## How to run
-git clone the repo and cd to the directory.
+Git clone the repo and cd to the directory.
 Create a file named `default.json` in the Config folder with content:
 ```json
 {